emanjon/current-problem-statement/draft-todo-yourname-protocol.md

 TLS and QUIC allow either endpoint to initiate a traffic key update, but their standardized key update mechanisms derive new keys from existing key state.
 They do not introduce fresh keying material and therefore cannot restore security after that state has been compromised.
-Mechanisms currently being developed for TLS and QUIC to introduce fresh keying material use an interactive exchange.
+Mechanisms that are currently being developed for TLS and QUIC to introduce fresh keying material use an interactive exchange.

 This document considers mechanisms through which either endpoint can independently initiate a key update that incorporates fresh randomness and can